OIL-FREE COOKING AND BAKING

 OVEN COOKING WITHOUT OIL

-You can either cook at a lower heat (225°-250°) for a longer time (this can be up to several hours), or you can turn up the heat to 400°, and you’ll get that browning and crisping effect faster.
+You can either cook at a lower heat (225°-250°) for a longer time (up to several hours) or turn up the heat to 400°, and you’ll get that browning and crisping effect faster.

 Oil-Free Roasting Recipes

-For making oil-free veggie chips, thinly-sliced veggies, and press them between layers of towels or paper towels to remove some of the moisture before seasoning.
+For oil-free veggie chips, thinly slice the veggies and press them between layers of towels or paper towels to remove some of the moisture before seasoning.
 See this recipe for oil-free chips and tortillas.

 DEEP FRYING

 How to fry without oil?
-Well, if you want to duplicate deep-fried kinds of foods, one choice is to bread and then bake them.
-Bake vegetables on non-stick, silicone, or parchment-lined baking sheets to achieve a crispy outer crust.
+If you want to duplicate deep-fried foods, one choice is to bread and then bake them.
+Bake vegetables on non-stick, silicone, or parchment paper to achieve a crisp outer crust.
 Finish with a couple of minutes on broil for extra crispiness.

-It’s not going to be exactly the same when frying vegetables without oil, but it’s a much healthier option that tastes great and satisfies the craving for crunchy food.
+Frying vegetables without oil is not the same as frying with oil, but it’s a much healthier option that tastes great and satisfies the craving for crunchy food.

-To step up your oil-less frying, consider investing in an oil-free air fryer.
-Technically, they’re air-fryers, and they are revolutionary for oil-free cooking.
+To improve your oil-less frying, consider investing in an oil-free air fryer.
+Technically, they’re air fryers and revolutionary for oil-free cooking.

-There are a lot of choices when it comes to an oil-free fryer, and I encourage you to do your homework and read reviews before deciding which one is right for you.
+There are many choices for oil-free fryers, and I encourage you to do your homework and read reviews before deciding which one is right for you.
 I found this 2023 review of air fryers at Home and Garden.

-There’s also a gadget that you can attach to your Instant Pot called a Mealthy.
+There’s also a gadget called a Mealthy that you can attach to your Instant Pot.
 You can read a review of it here at Pressure Cooking Today.
-From the Facebook forums, I’ve seen reviews from people who love it and others, not so much.
+I’ve seen reviews from the Facebook forums from people who love it and others who don’t.
 Usually, the complaint is that you can make only a small quantity.

 OIL SUBSTITUTIONS for BAKING